AdrienSF/psychopy-target-mask-sequence/README.md

 ## Installation
 To run this script, the psychopy python library is required.
 After cloning or downloading this repository, run main.py to launch the experiment.
-The number of trials to run, SOA, and output file name are given as command line arguments: <br>
+The number of trials to run, SOA, and output file name are given as command line arguments:

-python3 main.py <number of trials to run (int)> <SOA in number of refresh frames (int)> <output file name>
+python3 main.py < number of trials to run > < SOA in number of refresh frames > < output file name >